 "I feel like if you don’t find what you’re looking for in the media or the world in general, you should be out there, and go take up that space and go be that change," she said.
 "Be what you want to see, and other people will look up to you."

-As a woman of color starring in a Netflix series, that’s exactly what Ramakrishnan is doing and why she's being honored as a Groundbreaker in our series for International Day of the Girl.
+As a woman of color starring in a Netflix series, that’s exactly what Ramakrishnan is doing and why she was honored as a Groundbreaker in TODAY's series for International Day of the Girl in 2019.

 “One thing that’s really important to me is just representation in the media in general, of people from all walks of life," she said.
 "It’s really important to see on-screen people that they can identify with and relate to.
 To feel like they’re also a part of this world and they’re not an outsider."